zelang-dev/c-coroutine/README.md

 C_API unsigned int co_sleep(unsigned int ms);

-/* Allocate memory of given size in current coroutine, will auto free on fuction exit/return, do not free! */ C_API void *co_new(size_t);
+/* Allocate memory of given size in current coroutine, will auto free on function exit/return, do not free! */ C_API void *co_new(size_t);

+/* Allocate memory array of given count and size in current coroutine, will auto free on function exit/return, do not free! */ C_API void *co_new_by(int count, size_t size);

 /* Defer execution of given function with argument, to when current coroutine exits/returns. */